ghc-proposals/ghc-proposals/proposals/0000-add-GC-traceable-pointers.md

 ## Costs and Drawbacks

-It seems we already have a slab allocator for the older generation in low pause GC work, so the extra work is adding new primitive types mainly.
+It seems we already have a slab allocator for the older generation in low pause GC work, so the extra work is adding new primitive types mainly, but I'm not sure.

 A drawback of `GAddr#` is that the allocation cost compared with `ByteArray#` may be higher, we have to find a suitable slab, and do some bit twiddling work.